marco-mart/Not-A-Team/userstories.md

 # 6. "As a user, I want a pause menu, so that I can take breaks from playing the game, and changing the audio settings to fit my needs."

 ### Elaboration:
 A user cannot play a game for long periods of time without needing to take some breaks.
 Also, life is unpredictable, so its more likely that the user will need to pause the game than not.
-Also, the suer should have the option to restart the game if the user is compelled to do so.
+Also, the user should have the option to restart the game, if the user is compelled to do so.

 ### Constraints:
 none